-PASTORAL THEOLOGY-This study deals with the ministry of the Christian worker outside the pulpit, including the oversight of all the divinely instituted offices of the church and the best methods of conducting the different services.
+PASTORAL THEOLOGY.
+This study deals with the ministry of the Christian worker outside the pulpit, including the oversight of all the divinely instituted offices of the church and the best methods of conducting the different services.
 Value, 2 semester hours.
 Required in Theological Course.
-Offered in second semester, 1936-37.
+Offered in 1938-39.